-Although there were some encouraging results, considerable efforts are still necessary to achieve effective biosafety standards in these laboratories.
-The findings show that a limited number of laboratories had a functional biorisk management system, and there was a noticeable deficiency in the biosafety culture within these organizations.
-It seemed that the administration was not entirely aware of its obligations regarding risk assessments and providing both initial and ongoing training for lab staff.

-Consequently, it is clear that in many biomedical laboratories evaluated, there were challenges with adhering to national Greek regulations and laws, and therefore they did not fully align with the internationally recognized BSL-2 standards set by organizations such as the WHO, CDC, and ECDC.
+Although the results were sometimes encouraging, considerable efforts must still be made to achieve effective biosafety standards in the medical laboratories in Greece.
+The findings show that only a very limited number of laboratories had a functional biorisk management system, although there was a noticeable deficiency in the biosafety culture within these organizations.
+The administration and management were not entirely aware of their obligations regarding risk assessments and providing both initial and ongoing training for lab staff.
+Consequently of this is that in many biomedical laboratories evaluated, there were challenges with adhering to national Greek regulations and laws, and therefore they did not fully align with the internationally recognized BSL-2 standards set by organizations such as the WHO, CDC, and ECDC.

 If the proposed strategies are put into action to enhance biosafety at the BSL-2 standards and to ensure full compliance with current laws and guidelines, a valuable asset for healthcare facilities will be established.
-The anticipated outcomes may considerably influence the biosafety awareness of laboratory personnel and Greek regulations, with the most advantageous outcome being the increased protection for lab workers, the local community, and the environment, against potentially threatening biological agents and infections that could be acquired in the laboratory.
+The anticipated outcomes may considerably influence the biosafety awareness of laboratory personnel and Greek regulations, with the most advantageous outcome being the increased protection for lab workers, the local community, and the environment against potentially threatening biological agents and infections that could be acquired in the laboratory.